wiredtiger/wiredtiger/test/3rdparty/discover-0.4.0-locally-modified/README.txt

 2024/04/16 0.4.0
 ----------------
-* Replaced the use of distutils with setuptools in setup.py as distutils is deprecated and removed in Python 3.12.
+* Replace the use of distutils with setuptools in setup.py as distutils is deprecated and removed in Python 3.12.

 discover-0.4.0